NOTICE OF PRIVACY PRACTICES (NPP)

 ICAN may release PHI to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
 ICAN also may release PHI to funeral directors as necessary for their duties.

-ICAN may disclose PHI to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state, or to conduct special investigations.
+ICAN may disclose PHI to authorize federal officials so they may provide protection to the President, other authorized persons or foreign heads of state, or to conduct special investigations.

 If the individual is an inmate of a correctional institution or under the custody of a law enforcement official, ICAN may release PHI to the correctional institution or law enforcement official.
 This release would be necessary if: (1) for the institution to provide the individual with health care; (2) to protect the individual’s health and safety or the health and safety of others; or (3) the safety and security of the correctional institution.

-Unless the individual objects, ICAN may disclose to a member of the individual’s family, a relative, a close friend or any other person the individual identifies, the individual’s PHI that directly relates to that third party’s involvement in the individual’s health care.
+When appropriate and unless the individual objects, ICAN may share PHI with a person who is involved in the individual’s medical care or payment for care, such as the individual’s family or a close friend.
 If the individual is unable to agree or object to such a disclosure, ICAN may disclose such information as necessary if ICAN determines that it is in the individual’s best interest based on ICAN’s professional judgment.

 ICAN may disclose the individual’s PHI to disaster relief organizations that seek the individual’s PHI to coordinate the individual’s care, or notify family and friends of the individual’s location or condition in a disaster.
 ICAN will provide the individual with an opportunity to agree or object to such a disclosure whenever ICAN practically can do so.